Optimised Graph Convolution for Calorimetry Event Classification: Results

+If we look at the raw detector output of misclassified elements (figure \ref{Fig-misclassified}), we observe that most errors are due to outlier events, such as electromagnetic showers leaking into the HCAL, electron induced hadrons, later detected in the HCAL or early showering pions.
 The training of the energy regression pipelines was done with events classified by the Particle ID pipeline as either e$^-/\gamma$ or $\pi^+$.
 We define the response as the ratio $E_{\text{pred}} / E_{\text{true}}$ and use it as a metric for performance.
 We observe a Gaussian-like distribution centred around 1 (see figure \ref{Fig-energy_ratios}).
+The difference in ECAL and HCAL sampling fractions mean electromagnetic showers have a smaller standard deviation than for pions.